How to use compost in gardens and landscapes

 Overview

-- Use compost to improve soil for planting vegetable gardens, landscape areas and lawns.
+• Use compost to improve soil for planting vegetable gardens, landscape areas and lawns.
 Adding compost to your soil improves its ability to accept and store water.
-It also helps aerate soil.

-- Compost may not replace fertilizer.
-Lawns, vegetables and fruiting trees and shrubs often need additional fertilizer to thrive.
+• The fertilizer value of compost is low compared to chemical salt fertilizers.
+Lawns, vegetables, and fruiting trees and shrubs often need additional fertilizer to thrive.

-- Apply the correct amount of compost to your work site.
-Adding too much compost may be harmful, especially in vegetable gardens.
+• Apply the correct amount of compost to your work site.
+Adding too much compost may reduce water quality.
 You can apply too much compost at one time or over several years.
-Too much compost in soil stunts plant growth.
-It also may create water pollution.

 Choose the right compost product for your needs